Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

-This phenomenon reveals an important flaw in the proposed setup and raises questions about the feasibility of the proposed idleness management strategy.
-To some extent, workers may be \textit{cursed} because, although they remain employed for a time, their contribution to innovation may ultimately render their service obsolete, both in terms of their productivity and their creativity potential.
-If workers generate low-quality ideas (loose policy) or fail to produce good-enough ideas (tight policy), the firm in fact has more incentives to lay them off.
+This reveals an important flaw in the proposed setup and raises questions about the feasibility of the proposed idleness management strategy.
+To some extent, workers may be \textit{cursed} because, although they remain employed for some time, their contribution to innovation may ultimately turn their service obsolete, both in terms of their productivity on the shop-floor as well as their creative potential.
+If workers submit many low-tier ideas (loose stacking policy) or fail to produce high-tier ideas (tight stacking policy), the firm in fact has more incentives to dismiss them.